HarishNandhan/Lung_Xray_Classifier/README.md

 - main

-# pipeline is completed and started successfully using Amazon EC2
+# Pipeline is completed and it's hosted sucessfully using the Amazon EC2.